Euclid, Elements (new)

 Sundays, January 4 to March 22, 11:00-12:30 am ET / 8:00 am PT

 "Thucydides of Athens wrote the war of the Peloponnesians and the Athenians, how they waged it against each other."
-We'll look carefully at the year-by-year account of the war as an example of inquiry and an education in politics.
+We'll look carefully at the year-by-year account of the war as an example of an inquiry into, and an education in, politics.
 By comparing and contrasting the pretexts and causes of the war, words and deeds, Thucydides walks us through the issues of politics and the questions we should be asking, regardless of which side we're on.
 (Go Spartans!)
-He calls his work "a possession for all time" which suggests that it more than a mere historical report of a ancient war.
-To begin, we'll set aside the labels of "political realist" and "historian," and follow Thucydides's lead for an education in understanding war, peace, and political life.
+He calls his work "a possession for all time" which suggests that it is more than a mere historical report of an ancient war.
+To begin, we'll set aside the labels of "political realist" and "historian," and follow Thucydides's lead for an education in war, peace, and political life.

 Preferred edition: Thucydides: The War of the Peloponnesians and the Athenians (Cambridge Texts in the History of Political Thought), Jermy Mynott, trans., ed.
 Cambridge University Press 2013 ISBN 0521612586 / 978-0521612586